zikunz/tp/docs/UserGuide.md

 * Format: `items add <item_name>` followed by `<item_price>` and `<item_stock>`

 * Example: `items add PS5` followed by `100` and `10`
+  (Please note that if an item to be added already exists in the system, additional stock will be requested and the item information will be updated accordingly.)

 * Expected Output: